 Online sales for this event are now closed.
 However, tickets are still available and may be purchased in person at the Renée and Henry Segerstrom Concert Hall box office beginning at 4 p.m.

 Robert Istad, conductor

 Dashon Burton, bass-baritone

 Ralph Vaughan Williams’ Dona Nobis Pacem uses the poetry of Walt Whitman, the Latin Mass, and the Bible to give heartfelt voice to the eternal human plea: “Grant us peace.”
 Introducing this powerful work—never before presented by Pacific Chorale—are a brand-new fanfare by Tarik O’Regan with text by Orange County poet Marcus Omari, a West Coast premiere by our longtime friend Frank Ticheli, Caroline Shaw’s playful exploration of the choir’s potential as an instrument combined with string orchestra in Music in Common Time, and Jake Runestad’s exuberant setting of Whitman’s “Proud Music of the Storm,” heartily evoking the spirit of adventure.
-Our thrilling season finale features the full Pacific Symphony, with Liv Redpath and Grammy Award winner Dashon Burton as guest soloists.
+Our thrilling season finale features the full Pacific Symphony, with American soprano Deanna Breiwick and Grammy Award winner Dashon Burton as guest soloists.
 Read the full press release here.